Torch Computers: HDP68K and Torch Unicorn

 By the time of the introduction of the Torch Triple X workstation, the Unicorn was reportedly "the UK's best UNIX seller".
+Described as "the cheapest UNIX system you can buy", the Unicorn system was also described as "VERY SLOW" by one commentator, encouraging potential purchasers to wait for a planned 68000-based system from Torch running at twice the speed.

 Torch Professional

 Torch improved their systems based on the BBC Micro and additional processors with the Torch Professional computer range, introducing a modular workstation-style case featuring stackable processor and storage modules.
 Model names in the range began with either C, indicating networking support, or T, indicating networking and telecommunications support, followed by either Z, indicating a Z80 processor and featuring CPN as the operating system, or X, indicating Z80 and 68000 processors and featuring CPN or Unix as operating systems.
 Thus, CX, TX, CZ and TZ models were marketed.

 Storage units were available in the form of the D1 twin floppy disc unit offering two 400 KB drives, along with the D10 and D20 Winchester disc drive units offering a single 400 KB floppy drive together with 10 MB and 20 MB hard drive capacities respectively.
 The CX20 and TX20 workstations combined the core 6502-based BBC Micro system, Z80 and 68000 processors, and the D20 storage unit.
 They were fitted with a total of 544 KB of RAM, upgradeable to 1056 KB, and ran Unix or CP/M software.

 The Torch 725 and 750 systems, also available as 725T and 750T variants capable of telecommunications, were effectively a repackaging of the CX and TX models as a complete workstation utilising a single module, fitted with 1 MB of RAM, a 20 MB hard drive and dual floppy drives in the 725, or a 53 MB hard drive in the 750.
 The 725 was supplied with high-resolution monitor and 102-key keyboard.
 Pricing (in 1986) ranged from £5650 for the base model to £6050 for the 725/U including Unix.
 Torch also introduced the 300 series as a range of network terminals.